 2. Damascus will not be included in the Promised Land.

 3. The border goes south from the Sea of Galilee along the Jordan River to the southern tip of the Dead Sea where it turns westward, south of Beersheba, to a point near the eastern corner of the southern coast of the Mediterranean where the Wadi El Arish, a seasonal riverbed, runs into the Mediterranean.
+(This means that the southernmost section of modern Israel will not be within the Promised Land borders.)
 The border then goes northward up the Mediterranean coast to just north of modern Lebanon where Dr. Fruchtenbaum begins his description above.

 Below this paragraph are two maps of the Promised Land.
 The upper one shows the Promised Land's borders in dark black outline drawn by Dr. Fruchtenbaum.
 The lower one is a comparable map found in the Wikipedia article, Promised Land, at http://en.wikipedia.org/wiki/Promised_Land.
 An excellent study with borders that approximate the above is found at http://www.torahresourcesinternational.info/pdf/2PL.pdf.

 Much has been said already on the blessedness and prominence of Israel in the Kingdom, but this study would be incomplete without addressing it, at least cursorily.